Esophageal intramural pseudodiverticulosis: Signs and symptoms

 As the condition involves alterations in the wall of the esophagus and reduction in the calibre of the esophagus, the symptoms of esophageal intramucosal pseudodiverticulosis are primarily related to swallowing.
-Difficulty swallowing solids is a typical symptom.
+Difficulty swallowing solids and pain while swallowing (odynophagia) are common symptoms.
 In extreme cases, food may become impacted in the esophagus.
 Some individuals may have bleeding in the esophagus, manifesting as vomiting of blood or as melena stools.
 With the reduction of oral intake due to difficulty swallowing, affected individuals usually lose weight.

 Cause

 The cause of esophageal intramucosal pseudodiverticulosis is uncertain.
-It has been hypothesized that the pseudodiverticulae are not a primary phenomenon, but rather are secondary to a chronic irritant to the esophagus, or to accentuation in the movement of the esophagus (hypermotility).
+It has been hypothesized that the pseudodiverticulae are not a primary phenomenon, but rather are secondary to a chronic irritant to the esophagus, or accentuation in the movement of the esophagus (hypermotility).
 Both of these factors lead to obstruction or compression of the submucosal ducts of the esophagus, leading to the formation of the pseudodiverticulae.
 Autopsy specimens of individuals with esophageal intramucosal pseudodiverticulosis have confirmed that the flask-like openings are indeed dilated submucosal glands.
 The condition is associated with alcohol use disorder, diabetes mellitus, and gastroesophageal reflux disease.

 Diagnosis

 Esophageal intramucosal pseudodiverticulosis is typically diagnosed at the time of endoscopy of the esophagus.
 Endoscopy shows evidence of the pseudodiverticulae, which are typically numerous, appear like pits in the wall, and may be preferentially located in the upper esophagus.
-The mucosal lining of the esophagus may be inflamed, and this can be seen on endoscopy or on biopsy; the mucosa, however, may also be normal if esophagitis is not the cause of the pseudodiverticulosis.
+The mucosal lining of the esophagus may be inflamed, and this can be seen on endoscopy or biopsy; the mucosa, however, may also be normal if esophagitis is not the cause of the pseudodiverticulosis.
 The condition must also be excluded from esophageal cancer, which may be done at the time of endoscopy, or which may require esophageal biopsy.